 30. Discuss the circumstances that resulted in Jamestown becoming a royal colony in 1624.

 31. Identify the oldest elected representative legislative assembly in the English colonies.

 32. Identify the main source of wealth of the Virginia colony in the 17th century.

 33. Locate the geographic areas known as the “Chesapeake region”.

 34. Identify and describe the predominant labor system used in the Chesapeake colonies in the 17th century.

-36. Identify the two main social classes in Chesapeake society by the 1670s - and the relationship between the two.
+36. Identify the two main social classes that had developed in Chesapeake society by the 1670s - and the relationship between the two.

 37. Discuss the King’s response to Bacon’s Rebellion and how this impacted the different social classes of the Chesapeake region.